Introduction.

 Scientists were quick to realize that the study of whistler

-dispersion could yield valuable data about the characteristics of the
+dispersion could yield valuable data about the characteristics

 magnetosphere.
 Every whistler is a magnetospheric probe!